kubernetes/enhancements/keps/sig-instrumentation/draft-20190404-kubernetes-control-plane-metrics-stability.md

 ### Prometheus Labels vs OpenCensus-type Tags

-Having these series of wrappers in place allows us to potentially provide a custom wrapper struct around prometheus labels.
+Having these series of wrappers in place allows us to potentially provide a custom wrapper struct around Prometheus labels.
 This is particularly desirable because labels are shared across metrics and we may want to define uniform behavior for a given label ([constraining values for labels](https://github.com/kubernetes/kubernetes/issues/75839#issuecomment-478654080), [whitelisting values for a label](https://github.com/kubernetes/kubernetes/issues/76302)).
 Prometheus labels are pretty primitive (i.e. lists of strings) but potentially we may want an abstraction which more closely resembles [open-census tags](https://opencensus.io/tag/).

 ### Dynamically Registered Metrics